BinarSkugga/webmesh/README.md

 # WebMesh
 ![Deploy](https://github.com/binarskugga/webmesh/actions/workflows/python-publish.yml/badge.svg)

-WebMesh is a specialised WebSocket sub-protocol to connect multiple microservices.
-It uses a custom WebSocket server based on [wsproto](https://github.com/python-hyper/wsproto) that uses python processes to achieve high parallelism and performance.
-It aims at providing the building blocks to inter-connect multiple services and leverage the power of containers and cloud infrastructures (corporate lorem ipsum ends here).
+WebMesh is a WebSocket based communication library for microservices.
+It uses a WebSocket server based on [wsproto](https://github.com/python-hyper/wsproto) that distributes clients on a thread pool to achieve high parallelism and performance.
+It aims at providing the building blocks to inter-connect multiple services at the application level seamlessly. (corporate lorem ipsum ends here).

 ## Design